jneug/typst-finite/docs/manual.typ

 == Specifying finite automata <aut-specs>

-Most of FINITEs commands expect a finite automaton specification ("@type:spec" in short) as the first argument.
+Most of FINITE's commands expect a finite automaton specification ("@type:spec" in short) as the first argument.
 These specifications are dictionaries defining the elements of the automaton.

 If an automaton has only one final state, the spec can simply be a @type:transition-table.
 In other cases, the specification can explicitly define the various elements.